65 Community Social Vulnerability Indicators (CSVI)

 Indicator category: Database pull with analysis

-NOAA Fisheries’ Community Social Vulnerability Indicators (CSVIs) were developed using secondary data including social, demographic and fisheries variables.
-The social and demographic data were downloaded from the 2018 American Community Survey (ACS) 5-yr estimates Dataset at the U.S. Census American Community Survey (ACS) for coastal communities at the Census Designated Place (CDP) level, and in some cases the County Subdivision (MCD) level.
-Commercial fisheries data were pulled from the SOLE server located at Northeast Fisheries Science Center in Woods Hole, MA.
+NOAA Fisheries’ Community Social Vulnerability Indicators (CSVIs) were developed using secondary data including social, demographic, and fisheries variables.
+The social and demographic data were downloaded from the 2022 American Community Survey (ACS) 5-yr estimates Dataset in the U.S. Census American Community Survey (ACS) for coastal communities at the Census Designated Place (CDP) level, and in some cases the County Subdivision (MCD) level.
+Commercial fisheries data were pulled from the CAMS server located at Northeast Fisheries Science Center in Woods Hole, MA.
 The recreational fishing information is publicly accessible through the Marine Recreational Information Program (MRIP), and for this analysis was custom requested from NOAA Fisheries headquarters.

 Commercial fisheries data was pulled from the NEFSC SOLE server in Woods Hole, MA.